8ta4/say/DONTREADME.md

 I've chosen to keep the name of this tool as `say` to ensure a smooth installation and usage experience.

-## Voice Activity Detection

-To save on using the transcription API, `say` uses voice activity detection to eliminate silent periods.

 ## Transcription

 The Interim Transcript (IT) is a real-time draft of ongoing speech.